xphyr/synology-csi/README.md

 ## Building & Manually Installing

-By default, the CSI driver will pull the latest [image](https://hub.docker.com/r/synology/synology-csi) from Docker Hub.
+By default, the CSI driver will pull the latest [image](https://github.com/xphyr/synology-csi/pkgs/container/synology-csi) from GHCR.io.

 If you want to use images you built locally for installation, edit all files under `deploy/kubernetes/<k8s version>/`  and make sure `imagePullPolicy: IfNotPresent` is included in every csi-plugin container.